ggplot2-exts/ggplot2-exts.github.io/index.md

   <h3>Submit your extension</h3>
   <div class="row">
     <div class="col-sm-9">
-      <p>Submit your ggplot extension so that other R users can easily find.
+      <p>Submit your ggplot2 extension so that other R users can easily find.
 Do so by just filing an issue on github or creating a pull request.</p>
     </div>
     <div class="col-sm-3">
       <p><a class="btn btn-success" href="https://github.com/ggplot2-exts/ggplot2-exts.github.io" target="_blank" role="button">Submit your Extension &raquo;</a></p>